Booster2ooo/stm32f103c8-usb-rotary-knob/README.md

 Once the rotary is programmed, the flash memory should be written for the configuration to be persistant when the device is unpluged/pluged again.

 ## [ ] Make it right/make it fast
-Once the proof of concept is done, the next step are to review the code for design errors and performance improvments | "make it work, make it right make it fast"  - Kent Beck
+Once the proof of concept is done, the next steps are to review the code for design errors and performance improvments | "make it work, make it right make it fast"  - Kent Beck

 # Links
 Here are a few link to projects and articles that helped me during the process (aside from ST manuals):